JereKuusela/valheim-world_edit_commands/publish/README.md

 - `level=integer`: Sets levels for creatures (level = stars + 1).
 - `move=x,z,y`: Moves objects (meters).
 Static objects only update their position for other players when they leave the area.
 - `origin=player|object|world`: Base direction for `move` and `rotate`.
 Default value `player` uses the player's rotation, `object` uses the objects rotation and `world` uses the global coordinate system (x=north/south,y=up/down,z=west/east).
+- `prefab=id`: Replaces the object id with the given id.
 - `radius=number`: Radius for included objects.
 Capped at 100 meters.
 If not given, the hovered object is only affected.
 - `remove`: Removes objects.
 Must use the `id` parameter (`id=*` is ok).
 Can't be used with other operations.
 - `rotate=y,x,z`: Rotates objects (degrees).
 Static objects only update their rotation for other players when they leave the area.